kedacore/keda-docs/content/docs/2.16/scalers/azure-pipelines.md

 **Pod Identity Authentication**

-[Azure AD Workload Identity](https://azure.github.io/azure-workload-identity/docs/) providers can be used.
+[Azure AD Workload Identity](https://azure.github.io/azure-workload-identity/docs/) provider can be used.

 ### How to determine your pool ID